aderusha/IoTWM-ESP8266/00_Introduction/README.md

 This series of tutorials will cover several approaches to utilizing the ESP8266 platform for IoT device development and experimentation.
 Each tutorial stands alone and can be used as a starting point for your own projects.

 # Witty Cloud development board
 The board we'll be using is the Witty Cloud board produced by [GizWits](http://www.gizwits.com/) as a tool for utilizing their IoT cloud service.
-This board provides an easy-to-use platform for experimentation with the ESP8266 including simple inputs and outputs along with a USB programming and power interface and is [available at a very low cost](http://www.aliexpress.com/item/ESP8266-serial-WIFI-Witty-cloud-Development-Board-ESP-12F-module-MINI-nodemcu/32566502491.html).
+This board provides an easy-to-use platform for experimentation with the ESP8266 including simple inputs and outputs along with a USB programming  interface and which is [available at a very low cost to users  around the world](http://www.aliexpress.com/item/ESP8266-serial-WIFI-Witty-cloud-Development-Board-ESP-12F-module-MINI-nodemcu/32566502491.html).

-Unfortunately, the [documentation](http://site.gizwits.com/zh-cn/developer/), mobile apps, and reference libraries are all in Chinese.
-As a result we'll need to rely on community efforts to document the platform and to create libraries for use in the Arduino IDE.
+Like most things involving the ESP8266, the [Witty Cloud documentation](http://site.gizwits.com/zh-cn/developer/), mobile apps, and reference libraries are all in Chinese.
+In response a community effort has ported the development tools into the Arduino environment and has built a wide range of libraries for use in the Arduino IDE.
+It is because of these efforts that we are able to use this inexpensive board in a simple development environment today.

 <img src="https://github.com/aderusha/IoTWM-ESP8266/blob/master/Images/WittyCloudBoard.jpg" width="600">